moonsdust/toronto-bicycles-stolen/README.md

 This folder contains the paper, "On Bicycles Stolen on Different Premises in Toronto from 2017 to 2023" and the corresponding code and data for it.

-To use this folder and run the code yourself, click the green "Code" button", then "Download ZIP".
+To use this folder and run the code yourself, click the green "Code" button" and then "Download ZIP".
+This project was originally create through RStudio and Posit Cloud.

 ## File Structure